Monolepton production in SMEFT to $\mathcal O(1/\Lambda^4)$ and beyond: Parton level result

 Finally, an important aspect of $W$ production is that only one dimension six contact operator (with the flavor assumptions we have made) -- $C^{3,(6)}_{LQ}$ -- enters.
 For a positive value of this coefficient -- the choice made so far -- both the interference of $C^{3,(6)}_{LQ} \times SM$ and the squared term are positive, so there is no potential cancellation between the dimension six linear and quadratic pieces; such cancellations can lead to more erratic behavior in the differential cross section.
 With no possible cancellations or oddities in the dimension six piece, studies of the impact of higher order $\mathcal O(1/\Lambda^4)$ terms are easier to carry out.
-This situation can be contrasted with dilepton production, where there are multiple competing dimension six contact terms and the competing terms interfere differently (some positively, some negatively) with the SM.
+This situation can be contrasted with dilepton production, where there are multiple dimension six contact terms and the competing terms don't all have the same sign interference with the SM.
 As a consequence, concrete conclusions about $\mathcal O(1/\Lambda^4)$ effects are harder to draw, as they can change dramatically with a sign flip in the dimension six coefficients.
 For more details, see Appendix~\ref{sec:dilepton}.